Welcome to Miller Creek!

 Aren't they pretty?
 I don't remember seeing these before and I don't know what they are.
 I found it very odd that they were blooming in July.
 Wild flowers around here usually bloom in the spring, not the dead, dry heat of summer.
 There were also a lot of dragon flies.
 Three different kinds, the normal blue ones we always have, a large one that had a type of tiger stripe to it, and a very small bright orange one.
 I could have taken time to take pictures, but between texting my friends and taking pictures, Frank gets a little miffed at me!

-If you read here, you will see one of the reasons I don't like this lake.
+here, you will see one of the reasons I don't like this lake.
 SNAKES.
 I am not a fan.
 And Miller Creek didn't disappoint today.
 We say lots.
 None of the ugly black snakes that we saw last time but snakes none the less and they were there.
 Ewwww!

 To tell the truth, as hot as it was, when we started cutting across the water at around six this morning, I got a little chill.
 But once the boat stopped that went away fast.
 We started the morning with some top water action, if you want to call it that.
 I was the only one to catch a fish, if you call it a fish.
 Frank couldn't believe what I had done.
 I actually caught a minnow!
 Yep, a minnow, foul hooked on my Pop'R!
 I had to take a picture because I didn't think anyone would believe me and because, well, that's what I do!